Nominalization: Complex versus simple event nominals

-Thebdistinction between complex and simple events is discussed by Lieber (2018) as being interpreted by Grimshaw to be a difference in the argument structure of the nominal type as a result of the syntactic context in which the nominalized word occurs.
+The distinction between complex and simple events is discussed by Lieber (2018) as being interpreted by Grimshaw to be a difference in the argument structure of the nominal type as a result of the syntactic context in which the nominalized word occurs.

 The first instance of examination has a complex event interpretation because it is a derived nominal, which, according to Grimshaw, "inherits" the argument structure of the base verb, which must be satisfied by taking on the argument(s) that the verb would have.
 Specifically, examination is a deverbal noun, which is a nominal derived from a verb.
 The interpretation of the sentence "The examination of the student driver lasted one hour" is "The student driver was examined".

 The second instance of examination has a simple event interpretation because while it is a derived nominal, according to Grimshaw, it does not "inherit" the verbal argument structure, and only the lexical/semantic content is projected.
 The suffix, -ation, is attached to a verb, "examine."
 The interpretation of the sentence "The examination lasted one hour" is "The exam took one hour."

 Lieber (2018) refers to nominals that may take both simple and complex event interpretations as "polysemic."